rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_js.md

 The first step in using Rhom is to create a model class with the required attributes.
 Create models from JavaScript using the [ORM.addModel](../api/Orm#maddModel) method, which defines a class reference for the model and makes it available to the application.

-When the application pages load, execute the `Rho.ORM.addModel` function for every model that to be defined in the application.
+When the application pages load, execute the `Rho.ORM.addModel` function for every model to be defined in the application.

     :::javascript
     // Models MUST be defined when your HTML pages load